CLTPayne/headlines-app/README.md

 ### Approach to solving the challenge:
 1. Investigate the FT Developer APIs using Postman to test a range of endpoints and see the full scope of data available via the various aspects and curations.
-2. Explore feature test options (selected Cypress over Nightwatch as have used it previously
+2. Explore feature test options (selected Cypress over Nightwatch as have used it previously.
-3. Focused on the BDD cycle so drafted user stories as per the project requirements
+3. Focused on the BDD cycle so drafted user stories as per the project requirements.
+4. Set up Express app to serve the application.
+5. Research the FT style and layout and mockup design to fit the user stories - used Adobe XD.
+6. Create basic HTML page to fit the mockup and user stories, and served via the Express.
+7. Explore template engine options for node.js.
+Not previously used a template engine so decided on pug due to popularity and level of documentation.

 ### Status at the point of push: